johnathanvman/F6/index.md

 					}else if(unit(s[2]).Funny){
 						Entrys.push("I ask SUB if I can try using her paints.
 She's excited to see someone else interested in art and sets up a fresh canvas for me.
 I ask her to lay on the bed so I can draw her.
 She almost refuses but ultimately strikes a sexy pose on her bed.
 I paint for a half hour before showing her my work.
 Its a rough outline of her inside my belly.
 She blushes and says its not bad for a first try.
 I ask if I can get more intimate with my subject matter.
 She smiles and offers me her hands.
 I gulp them down and lift her over my head, she slides in until her behind and legs are all thats left of her.
 I start eating her out and she jokes that I'm better with my tongue than a paint brush.
 After she cums, I let her slide the rest of the way down.")
 					}else if(unit(s[2]).Slutty){
 						Entrys.push("CSUB and I almost finish a bottle of wine and start making out.
 She doesn't struggle when I swallow her head and shoulders.
-When shes fully inside of me, she asks me to drink the rest of the wine so she can have some.
-I drink straight from the bottle and feel her adjust herself to drink as it showers down.
+When shes fully inside of me, she asks me to finish the rest of the wine so she can have some.
+I chug straight from the bottle and feel her adjust herself to drink as it showers down.
 She says its even tastier second hand!
 As I relax and try to sober up I hear her sloppily masturbate inside of me.
-Soon I hear her scream out, but I don't know if its from an orgasm or the digestion.")
+Soon I hear her scream out, but I don't know if its from orgasm or digestion.")
 					}else if(unit(s[2]).Hungry){
 						Entrys.push("I lift SUB onto the table and take two meaty handfulls of her large behind.
 She rests on her elbows and tells me to pound her.
 Instead I start licking her behind.
 She tells me to go slow, because good food should be enjoyed!
 I take my time eating her, and she cums as her toes slip into my mouth.")
 					}else if(unit(s[2]).Negative){